15 Popular Medium-sized Dog Breeds

 Bull terriers are muscular and aggressive medium-sized dog breeds.
 They originated in England, and people bred them to protect sheep from predators.

 Today, bull terriers are still used for herding and guarding.
-However, they are very territorial and can become aggressive if they feel threatened.
+However, they are very territorial and can become aggressive if threatened.

 These dogs are very protective of their owners and family members.
 Plus, they’re happy to work hard for treats.